rcoleworld/reddit-sentiment-analysis/README.md

 >>> c.classify_new_sentence("That was not good")
 negative
 ```
-Our machine learning model was able to correctly classify these two examples but sometimes the model can be inaccurate.
+Our machine learning model was able to correctly classify these two examples, but sometimes the model can be inaccurate.

 These types of classifications are more accurate using an algorithmic approach such as Vader.
 Let’s take the following word:
 ```